Learn How To Report Robocalls

 • They found the number publicly linked to your social media profile, such as Facebook.
 Remember to hide this option in the settings.

 Just because you don’t remember giving out your number, it does not necessarily mean it was obtained illegally.
 You can always call your service provider and ask for additional help protecting your number.
 They may be able to assist you but are not legally required to protect you.
 The way to protect yourself is by signing up for the official Do Not Call government list.
-That way, you have legal guarantees that help you filter out or get compensated for robocalls.
+That way, you have guarantees that help you filter out or get compensated for robocalls.
 You can do all of the necessary steps easily using DoNotPay.

 DoNotPay Protects Your Privacy and Finances